jbuckman/boilerplate-dynet-rnn-lm/README.md

 ## Saving & Loading Models

 If you want to save off a trained model and come back to it later, just use the `--save=FILELOC` flag.
 Then, you can load it later on with the `load=FILELOC` flag.
-NOTE: if you load a model, you also load it's parameter settings, so the `--load` flag overrides things like `--size`, `--gen_layers`, `--gen_hidden_dim`, etc.
+NOTE: if you load a model, you also load its parameter settings, so the `--load` flag overrides things like `--size`, `--gen_layers`, `--gen_hidden_dim`, etc.

 ## Choose Training Corpus